Atinoda/text-generation-webui-docker/README.md

 `docker compose build`

+To do a clean build and ensure the latest version:

+`docker compose build --no-cache`

 *If you choose a different variant later, you must **rebuild** the image.*

 ### Developers / Advanced Users